Where learning is doing, and becoming.

 About Maine Coast Waldorf School

 Founded in 1984 as Merriconeag Waldorf School, Maine Coast Waldorf serves some 250 students from early childhood through high school.
-Between our early childhood-8th grade campus in Freeport and our high school at Pineland Farms, our students take advantage of acres of outdoor classrooms and woodland trails.
+Our early childhood-12th grade campus in Freeport offers our students acres of outdoor classrooms and woodland trails.